-JWC Peace Research Foundation registed in Canada, it is legal society , an independent, non-government, and non-profit international folk think tank.
+JWC Peace Research Foundation is registered in Canada, it is a legal society, an independent, non-government, and non-profit international folk think tank.
 Team members, including researchers, and other staff on the principles of advisers are volunteers.

 JWC Peace Research Foundation also studies the major issues of world peace and development, in particular for the development of peace and development of the developing countries.

-JWC Peace Research Foundation welcome donations from related business and people ,also as the same time funds some social public welfare, social philanthropy and specified education, peace and diplomacy.
+JWC Peace Research Foundation welcomes donations from related business and people, also at the same time funds some social public welfare, social philanthropy and specified education, peace and diplomacy.

 US, Taliban Sign Historic Afghan Peace Deal

 The United States and the Afghan Taliban signed a peace agreement in Doha, the capital of Qatar, on February 29, aiming to end the United States in Afghanistan for 18 years, which is also the United States' longest war.